c4s4/python-continuum/README.rst

 The first part indicates:

 - directory: the directory where modules will be checked out.
 Currently only GIT projects are supported.
+- email: put *nil* if you don't want any email, else provide following fields:
 - smtp_host: the hostname of your SMTP server.
-- email_to:  the email of the recipient of the build report.
+- recipient:  the email of the recipient of the build report.
-- email_from: the email address if the sender of the report.
+- sender: the email address if the sender of the report.
-- on_success: tells if continuum will send an email on success.
+- success: tells if continuum should send an email on success.
 If *false*, it will only send an email on build error.

 The second one is the list of modules, with, for each module: